naninovel/docs/docs/guide/community-modding.md

 ![Scripts Configuration](https://i.gyazo.com/96630a3a1c592c43f73c47d1bc3bbea1.png)

 When the feature is enabled, an "EXTERNAL SCRIPTS" button will appear in the tile menu; it will open external scripts browser.
-While in editor the browser will also list novel scripts from the project assets.
+While in editor the browser will also list naninovel scripts from the project assets.

 To add external resources to the build, just drop them to folders under game's `Resources` directory corresponding to the resource type, just like you would with the project assets.
-For example, to add an external novel script, drop it to `GameFolder/GameName_Data/Resources/Scripts` folder; backgrounds will go to `GameFolder/GameName_Data/Resources/Backgrounds` and so on. *GameFolder* and *GameName* will depend on the name of your Unity project.
+For example, to add an external naninovel script, drop it to `GameFolder/GameName_Data/Resources/Scripts` folder; backgrounds will go to `GameFolder/GameName_Data/Resources/Backgrounds` and so on. *GameFolder* and *GameName* will depend on the name of your Unity project.

 External scripts browser UI can be customized or completely replaced using [UI Customization](/guide/ui-customization.md) feature.